Forming a US LLC from Pakistan: Complete Guide (2026)

 Can a Pakistani citizen legally form a US LLC?

 Yes.
-No US citizenship, residency, or visa is required to form an LLC in any US state.
-The right to form a US business entity is not restricted by nationality.
-The formation process is identical for a Pakistani resident as for a US citizen — the same Articles of Organization, the same registered agent requirement, the same EIN application.
-The differences emerge at the banking and compliance stages, not at formation.
+No US citizenship, residency, or visa required.
+The formation process is identical for a Pakistani resident and a US citizen -- same Articles of Organization, same registered agent, same EIN application.
+The differences show up at banking and compliance, not formation.

 Is Pakistan on the OFAC sanctions list?

-No. Pakistan is not comprehensively sanctioned by the US Office of Foreign Assets Control.
+No. Pakistan is not comprehensively sanctioned by OFAC.
 Pakistani nationals are not blocked from opening US bank accounts by sanctions law.
-However, individual screening applies — every US financial institution checks every customer against OFAC's Specially Designated Nationals (SDN) list, regardless of nationality.
+Individual screening still applies -- every US financial institution checks every customer against OFAC's Specially Designated Nationals (SDN) list, regardless of nationality.

 Do I need SBP approval to form a US LLC?

-The SBP's foreign exchange regulations under FERA govern outward capital investment by Pakistani residents.
-Forming and capitalizing a foreign entity falls within the scope of these regulations.
-The specific approval path depends on how the LLC is funded — whether capital originates from Pakistani bank accounts (triggering authorized dealer bank involvement) or from foreign-source earnings that never enter Pakistan's banking system.
-Consulting an authorized dealer bank in Pakistan before initiating outward remittances is the standard process for determining the applicable requirements.
+SBP foreign exchange regulations under FERA govern outward capital investment by Pakistani residents.
+Forming and capitalizing a foreign entity falls within scope.
+The specific approval path depends on funding source -- capital from Pakistani bank accounts triggers authorized dealer bank involvement, while foreign-source earnings that never enter Pakistan's banking system follow a different path.
+Talk to your authorized dealer bank before initiating outward remittances.

 What happens if I miss the Form 5472 filing?